All Episodes

 So the one that always bothered me the most.

-And he actually had been wounded in Somalia.
+He had been in the military, and he actually had been wounded in Somalia.

-Now he was wounded in Somalia before what we would call today the Black Hawk down.
+Now, he was wounded in Somalia before what we would call today the Black Hawk Down.

-Black Hawk down, yeah.
+Black Hawk Down, yeah.

 Right.

-And he was walking down the West Colonnade and he said, Good morning, first lady, and sh she looked at him and said, Go F yourself.
+And he was walking down the West Colonnade, and he said, Good morning, First Lady.

 And so he couldn't believe it.

-It's not that it's not that it hadn't happened before.
+It's not that it hadn't happened before.

-It's just that the way it happened with this guy, when it got up the chain of command and and the senior agents found out who this guy was, they felt bad about it.
+It's just that the way it happened with this guy, when it got up the chain of command and the senior agents found out who this guy was, they felt bad about it.

-But there but there was a phoniness about her.
+But there was a phoniness about her.

 Right.